 Karen has worked in the marketing and communications field for 23 years as an Accounting Supervisor and then as a Director of Administration and Accounting.
-She then went on to a whole new endeavor as an Accounting Manager for 8 years and a Practice Manager for 1 year until a major medical incident cut her professional career short in 2011.
-She has been with The Animal Behavior Center for three years.
-Karen is not only the manager of The Animal Behavior Center, but also serves as The Volunteer Coordinator and heads all Marketing and Public Relations.
+She then went on to a whole new endeavor as an Accounting Manager for 8 years at an Orthodontic Office and then a Practice Manager for another Orthodontics office for 1 year until a major medical incident cut her professional career short in 2011.
+She has been with The Animal Behavior Center for over five years since the center opened.
 Karen lives in Sylvania very close to The Animal Behavior Center with her youngest daughter Sandy.
 Sandy also volunteers at The Animal Behavior Center.
-Karen’s other daughter, Michelle is a Veteran Marine Corporal and married to a fellow veteran Marine, Wes.
+Karen’s oldest daughter, Michelle is a Veteran Marine Corporal and married to a fellow veteran Marine, Wes.
 They reside in Columbus, Ohio.
-Karen loves any kind of animals!
-She has 3 dogs, 6 cats, an African Grey, an English Budgie, one regular budgies, 24 rats, 1 fire-belly newt, a very large aquarium and a few smaller ones as well.
+Karen loves any kind of animal!
+She has 3 dogs, 4 cats, an African Grey, an English Budgie, one regular budgie, and a very large aquarium and a few smaller ones as well.
+Karen also fosters kittens for the Toledo Area Humane Society during “kitten season”.
+Since being at The Animal Behavior Center, she has learned so much from Lara.
+Using applied behavior analysis and positive reinforcement training has opened her eyes to a whole new level of compatibility and has strengthened her relationship with her animals at home.

-Sandy previously worked at a local pet boarding and care facility for the past three years and had previously worked for another dog facility for a year.
-Sandy has grown up with dogs, cats, and fish but now at 23 years old, she has all the animals listed in Karen’s biography and helps care for them as well.
+Sandy previously worked at a local pet boarding and care facility for three years and had previously worked for another dog facility for a year.
+Sandy has grown up with dogs, cats, and fish but now at 23 years old, she has not only dogs, cats and fish but also rats, mice, hamsters, spiney mice, african pygmy mice and a sand boa.
 Sandy volunteers on a regular basis helping out with feeding, cleaning and training.
 Also, volunteers at the events wherever she is needed.
 Sandy has a passion for rescuing animals in need and will go out of her way to help the owner or get the animal in good hands, whether it be a veterinarian, shelter, etc. Sandy’s dream is to open a rescue facility someday.

 Crystal is a graduate student pursuing her Master of Fine Arts degree through Maine College of Art.
 After living in Phoenix, AZ for several years she moved back to Toledo, OH to be closer to her family.
 She is married to her best friend, Tim, and they have a small menagerie that they share their home with: Amelia Bearhart, a corgi-beagle mix, Budgie-Budge, a parakeet, and Lizzie the leopard gecko.
 In her spare time Crystal stays actively involved in the local arts community and trains with Bird’s Eye View Circus at the Collingwood Arts Center.
 Crystal has a passion for communication with both people and animals!